phelmkamp/valor/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/phelmkamp/valor)](https://goreportcard.com/report/github.com/phelmkamp/valor)
 [![codecov](https://codecov.io/gh/phelmkamp/valor/branch/main/graph/badge.svg?token=GH8IYR78VD)](https://codecov.io/gh/phelmkamp/valor)

-This module provides types that optionally contain a value; hence the name valor, short for "value or".
+This module provides option and result types that optionally contain a value; hence the name valor, short for "value or".

 This is not an attempt to make Go code look less like Go.
 Instead, the goal is to codify the ["comma ok"](https://blog.toshima.ru/2019/07/21/go-comma-ok-idiom.html) and